India hits U.S., China with solar imports anti-dumping duties

 A senior USTR official said the United States would look carefully at the new duties given the importance of the U.S. solar industry.

-(Additional reporting by Krista Hughes in Washington; Editing by G Crosse, Frank Jack Daniel and Ron Popeski)
+(Reporting by Manoj Kumar; Editing by Frank Jack Daniel and Ron Popeski)

-* Warns of weakness in international markets (Adds executive and analyst comments, stock movement)

-LONDON, Jan 23 The threat of liquidation hangs over oil and gas prices in the short term as hedge funds have built the most bullish positions in both commodities since 2014.